openwrt/asu/README.md

-# Attendedsysupgrade Server for LEDE/OpenWrt (GSoC 2017)
+# Attendedsysupgrade Server for OpenWrt (GSoC 2017)

 This project intend to simplify the sysupgrade process of LEDE/LibreMesh.
 The provided tools here offer an easy way to reflash the router with a new version or package updates, without the need of `opkg` installed.